scp222thj/MalumMenu/README.md

 Changes from the original MalumMenu:
 #### Fixes
 - v16.0.0 fix where the menu wouldn't load at all
+- v17.0.0 fix where PPM and SeeRoles wouldn't work
 - Fix SeeRoles nametags overlaying with colorblind text if it is enabled
 - Fix killing as impostor kicking you from the lobby